pzula/freshfinder-processes/README.md

 your directories could look like:

 ```
-farmsquare (this dir can be named whatever you'd like)
+freshfinder (this dir can be named whatever you'd like)
 |\
 | processes/
 | frontend/